 Note: Some clothing, especially form-fitting, figure-hugging items made of elastic material (like yoga pants), may offend locals.
 Therefore, if you choose to wear these clothes for comfort, please make sure to wear something over them.

 Indeed, Nepal is entirely open.
-Fully immunized travelers are welcome in Nepal without restriction.
+Travelers are welcome in Nepal without any restrictions.
 Arriving travelers can obtain a visa on arrival at the Kathmandu airport as well.
-Please visit Covid-19 travel protocols 2022 for up-to-date information.

 We suggest you look at the Nepal immigration site https://www.immigration.gov.np for the most up-to-date information.